romanhutsoliak/Scheduler-React-CapacitorApp/README.md

-# Scheduler client: React with Typescript
+# Scheduler mobile application: React with Typescript compiled by Ionic Capacitor